An Inspiring Legacy of Leadership

 The Danieley Center Neighborhood is home to the Phoenix Activities and Recreation Center (PARC), an athletic facility with basketball courts and a fitness center for residents of the neighborhood to enjoy, whether that be playing basketball, participating in intramural sports, or just working on physical fitness.

-Mark Einfield, the Faculty Director of Danieley Center, lives in the neighborhood and supports the intellectual life of the neighborhood.
-Professor Einfield is an Associate Professor of Education.
+Mark Enfield, the Faculty Director of Danieley Center, lives in the neighborhood and supports the intellectual life of the neighborhood.
+Professor Enfield is an Associate Professor of Education.

 Signature Programs, Traditions, and Experiences